ohishim/trec/README.md

 # draw trends for each group
 TREC2.1(trn, res1$argTREC)
 ```
       Then, you can proceed the next step.
+    1. If "no":
+      you select target trends as `tnum` and then, can proceed the next step.
+1. If "no":
+  trec procedure terminates and you have group numbers as `trn` object.

 ### the last step